 Parmesan Cheese – Make sure to use grated (not shredded) parmesan cheese in this recipe.
 Both the texture and taste of grated parmesan cheese pairs perfectly with the breadcrumbs and creates the tastiest air fryer zucchini chips ever.

 - Use one hand for dunking the zucchini chips in the egg mixture, and the other hand for dunking them in the flour and breadcrumb mixture.
 This will make the dredging process a whole lot neater!

-- After dredging the zucchini in the flour, tap to remove any excess flour.
-The same goes for the egg, after dunking in the egg mixture, let any excess egg drip off the zucchini chip before moving on to the breadcrumbs.
+- After dredging the zucchini in the flour, tap the chip on the edge of the bowl to remove any excess flour.
+The same goes for the egg – after dunking the zucchini in the egg mixture, let any excess egg drip off before moving on to the breadcrumbs.

 More Delicious Air Fryer Recipes